mvhfoud/orchestraitor_backend/README.md

-# README: VectorDatabase.py
+# README: Orchestraitor Backend

 ## Overview
-`VectorDatabase.py` is a Python script designed to build a model router that selects the best-performing model for answering user queries based on well-known large language model (LLM) benchmarks.
+`VectorDatabase.py` is a notebook designed to build a model router that selects the best-performing model for answering user queries based on well-known large language model (LLM) benchmarks.
 It leverages FAISS and Sentence Transformers to efficiently retrieve and index high-dimensional vector representations of text data, allowing users to compare their input with benchmark questions and determine the optimal model for response generation.

 ## Features
 - **Dataset Preparation**: Loads multiple LLM benchmark datasets from Hugging Face and processes them into JSON format.